Johanna Ferrour

 Johanna Ferrour, also known as Joanna Ferrour or Joan Marchall, was a leader of the 1381 Peasants' Revolt in England.
 Originally from Rochester, she led a group of rebels that burned the Savoy Palace, stormed the Tower of London, and she ordered the execution of Archbishop Simon Sudbury and Robert Hales.

-Ferrour, like many others who participated in the revolt, rose after the implementation of the much-hated poll tax of 1380.
+Ferrour, like many others who participated in the revolt, rose after the implementation of the much-hated poll taxes of 1376–1381.
 Despite her violent deeds, there is no record that she was ever convicted of any charges brought against her after the revolt.

 Name

 Ferrour is attested as both Johanna Ferrour and Joan Marchall in official documents.
 Johanna and Joan are variants of the same name while the surnames Ferrour and Marchall both suggest that her husband John was a shoer of horses.
 Ferrour is a Middle English word meaning a blacksmith who makes horseshoes.
 Similarly, Marchall is a form of Marshal which in Middle English sometimes referred to a farrier or master of horses.
 In an era where surnames were not concrete and were commonly a nod to one's profession the usage of Ferrour and Marchall interchangeably is not surprising.